mxro/maxrohde-web/content/posts/2022/2022-10-22-big-and-small-decisions/index.md

 ---
-title: Big and Small Decisions
+categories:
+- contemplations
+coverImage: pexels-pixabay-33535.jpg
+date: "2022-10-22"
+id: big-and-small-decisions
+primaryBlog: maxrohde.com
+publish: true
 summary: Discusses the differences between deliberate ('big') and subconsious ('small') decisions.
-id: big-and-small-decisions
-date: '2022-10-22'
-coverImage: 'pexels-pixabay-33535.jpg'
 tags:
-  - 'decision-making'
-  - 'psychology'
+- decision-making
-  - 'management'
+- psychology
-categories:
-  - 'contemplations'
+- management
-publish: true
+title: Big and Small Decisions
 ---

 We make a lot of decisions in our lives: which food to pick from the menu, which brand of pasta to get from the store, which job offer to accept.
 I want to argue in this article that it is helpful to divide the decisions we make into two broad categories: big decisions and small decisions.
 I will start with defining what I mean by these respectively.